AWikia/Level/README.md

     - Octagonal Sign
     - Wireless
     - Boy and Girl Symbols
-  - Supplement Symbols and Pictographs (Supports the following):
+  - Supplement Symbols and Pictographs (A few are supported, excluding non-emoji glyphs)
-    - Hearts (White, Brown, Orange)
-    - Droplet
-    - Some Smilies (Such as Zipped Mouth, Naughseated, Hot and Freezing)
-    - Some Hands
-    - Medals
-    - Bone
-    - Adult, Child, Standing Adult
-    - Some food
-    - Magnet
   - Extended Symbols and Pictographs A (A few are supported)
   - Tags (Supports 37 glyphs related to subdivision flag creation)
   - Composite Glyphs (See [here](#private-use-area-e000---f8ff) for character support; split between ZWJ and Country Flag glyphs)